SchlossLab/Sze_CRCMetaAnalysis_mBio_2018/README.md

-## Investigating the Microbiota and Colorectal Cancer: The Importance of Community
+## Making Sense of the Noise: Leveraging Existing 16S rRNA Gene Surveys to Identify Key Community Members in Colorectal Cancer

 **Background.** An increasing body of literature suggests that there is a crucial role for the microbiota in colorectal cancer (CRC) pathogenesis.
 Important drivers within this context have ranged from individual microbes to the whole community.
-Our study expands on a recent meta-analysis investigating microbial biomarkers for CRC by testing the hypothesis that the bacterial community is an important driver of both early (adenoma) and late (carcinoma) stage of disease.
-To test this hypothesis we examined both feces (n = 1737) and tissue (492 total samples from 350 individuals) across 14 different studies.
+Our study expands on a recent meta-analysis investigating microbial biomarkers for CRC by testing the hypothesis that the bacterial community has important associations to both early (adenoma) and late (carcinoma) stage disease.
+To test this hypothesis we examined both feces (n = 1737) and colon tissue (492 total samples from 350 individuals) across 14 previously published 16S rRNA gene sequencing studies on CRC and the microbiota.

-**Results.** Fecal samples had a significant decrease from control to adenoma to carcinoma for both Shannon diversity and evenness (P-value < 0.05) after correcting for study effect and variable region sequenced.
-Only evenness for adenoma (P-value < 0.05) resulted in a slightly increased relative risk while lower Shannon diversity and evenness in fecal samples resulted in a significant increase in relative risk for carcinoma (P-value < 0.05).
-Previously associated colorectal cancer genera (Fusobacterium, Parvimonas, Peptostreptococcus, or Porphyromonas) followed a similar pattern with a significantly increased relative risk by their presence for carcinoma (P-value < 0.05) but not adenoma (P-value > 0.05) with the exception of Porphyromonas (P-value < 0.05).
-Using the whole community versus only CRC associated genera to build a prediction model resulted in higher classification success based on Area Under the Curve (AUC) for both adenoma and carcinoma using fecal and tissue samples.
-The most important OTUs for these models consistently belonged to genera such as *Ruminococcus*, *Bacteroides*, and *Roseburia* across studies.
-For the included studies, most were adequately powered for large effect size differences.
-This may be more amenable for carcinoma than for adenoma microbiota research due to the smaller community level changes observed in our results.
+**Results.** Fecal samples had a significant decrease for both Shannon diversity and evenness, after correcting for study effect and variable region sequenced, with more severe disease (P-value < 0.05).
+This reduction in evenness translated into small increases in relative risk for adenoma (P-value = 0.032) and carcinoma stages of CRC (P-value = 0.00034) while the reduction in Shannon diversity only translated into an increased relative risk for developing carcinomas (P-value = 0.0047).
+Increases in mouth-associated microbes were commonly in the top 5 most significantly increased relative risk of adenoma and carcinoma for both stool and tissue samples.
+A prediction model for adenoma and carcinoma was built using either the whole community or selected genera with highest and lowest relative risk from fecal and tissue samples.
+Both approaches resulted in similar classification success according to Area Under the Curve (AUC) regardless of whether genera or OTUs were used to build the model.
+The most important groups within the full community models consistently belonged to genera such as Ruminococcus, Bacteroides, and Roseburia across studies.
+Although a number of associations between the microbiota and CRC were identified, the majority of studies that we used in this meta-analysis were only individually adequately powered for large effect sizes.

-**Conclusions.** This data provides support for the importance of the bacteral community to both adenoma and carcinoma genesis.
-The evidence collected within this study on the role of the microbiota in CRC pathogenesis is much stronger for carcinoma then adenoma.
-A strong reason for this may be in part due to the low power to detect more subtle changes in the majority of studies that have been performed to date.
+**Conclusions.** These data provide support for the importance of the bacterial community to both adenoma and carcinoma genesis.
+The evidence collected within this study on the role of the microbiota in CRC identifies a number of correlations that may not have been detected because of the low power associated with the majority of studies that have been performed to date.